Loading

 Quick Answer

 India reports 48,000+ factory accidents every year — 38 deaths per day.
-Traditional safety training (PowerPoint + annual fire drill) doesn't work.
-Meanwhile, global manufacturers using AR/VR immersive training have cut accident rates nearly in half.
-This guide covers exactly how Indian factories — from Coimbatore's 30,000 SMEs to Bangalore's aerospace giants — can implement AR/VR training with real costs, timelines, and ROI.
+Traditional safety training doesn't work.
+This guide covers how Indian factories can implement AR/VR training with real costs, timelines, and ROI.

 75%